New Hampshire

 - Enrollment Cap: None

-- Voucher Cap: 100% of the public school per-pupil funding
+- Voucher Cap: 100% of the public school per-pupil funding (conditional based on district)

 - Receiving schools must report student performance progress to the state

-- Administer a nationally recognized standardized assessment
+- Administer a state or nationally recognized standardized assessments in reading and language arts, math, and science

-- Schools with 10 or more tuitioning students that score in the 40th percentile or below for three consecutive years may lose receiving status
+- Schools with 10 or more “tuitioning” students that score in the 40th percentile or below for three consecutive years may lose receiving status

 - Districts must report the tuition and fees paid for town tuitioning